trueChazza/laravel-ease/README.md

 composer require cgnetwork/ease --dev
 ```

-After installing the package, you may execute the `php artisan ease:install` Artisan command that:
+After installing the package, you may execute the `php artisan ease:install` Artisan command.

+The install command:

 * Adds an `ease` script to your project `package.json`
-* Publishes an `ease` directory to your project `resources/js` directory.
+* Publishes a `laravel/ease` directory to your project `resources/js`

 ## Usage